ai-cfia/dev-rel-docs/handling-exception-training.md

 It is considered best practice to list and document all the exceptions your code can raise with a brief description and how the users can handle them.

-## Python: Gérer et soulever des erreurs
+## Python: Gérer et soulever des exceptions

 ### Avant de commencer